Edmonton-Public-Library/mailerbot/README.md

 Mailerbot is not two projects, the original mailerbot.pl which can still be used, and a new application called mailerbothtml.sh.
 This new script allows the sendning of HTML messages with customized text throughout.
-The templates reside in each projects' folder (see AVIncomplete notifiy_customers.sh and notifycancelholds.sh.)
+The templates reside in each projects' folder (see AVIncomplete notifiy_customers.sh, notifycancelholds.sh, and customeractivitynotification.sh)

 ## mailerbothtml.sh
 Prepares and mails HTML notices to customers.